XXLZopes/Project-3/README.md

 none

 ## Usage
+NOTE: Click the basketball at the top right of the screen to sight up/login.
+Once logged in you will be re-directed to the main aplication.
 Built for better practice.
 A better practice will lead to better play.
 Offensive and defensive drills are available.

 ## Contributors